emkcloud/learning/amazon-forecast/README.md

 As often happens when major tech companies retire tools without notice, I found myself having invested considerable time in something that now needs to be restructured or replaced.

 Despite this setback, the course still contains many valuable insights into **machine learning** concepts in general.
-For this reason, I am sharing the original course materials here in this repository, as they may still be helpful to others interested in the topic.
+For this reason, I am sharing the original course materials here, as they may still be helpful to others interested in the topic.

 Feel free to explore, reuse, or adapt the content as needed.